laserware/keytar/README.md

 # Keytar

-Handle keyboard and mouse events in the browser.
+Handle keyboard and mouse events using bitflags.
 Check out the [documentation](https://laserware.github.io/keytar/) for the API.

 ## Overview